Have Questions About this Program?

 Eligible Projects

-Eligible projects will include 2R, 3R, reconstruction, bridge replacement, fish passage barriers, and pedestrian facilities on county local roads.
+Eligible projects for the program will include 2R, 3R, reconstruction, bridge replacement, fish passage barriers, and pedestrian facilities on county local roads.

 Ineligible Projects